petter-holmberg/cpp-ref/classes.md

 Making the constructor(s) private prevents object instantiation.
 A function made `friend` of the class, or defined `static` in the class, will be allowed to access the private constructor and can therefore be useful as a means to control object instantiation, by holding static instances inside it.
 [Meyers96](#Meyers96) §26

+In C++11, a constructor that takes a single argument of type `std::initializer_list` is called an initializer-list constructor.
+It is used to construct objects using a `{}`-list as its initializer value.
+If a class is a container, give it an initializer-list constructor.
-During constructor overload resolution, braced intializers (C++11) are matched to std::intializer_list parameters if at all possible, even if other constructors offer seemingly better matches.
+During constructor overload resolution, braced intializers (C++11) are matched to `std::intializer_list` parameters if at all possible, even if other constructors offer seemingly better matches.
 An example of where the choice can make a significant difference is creating a `std::vector<numeric type>` with two arguments.
-[Meyers14](#Meyers14) §7
+[Stroustrup13](#Stroustrup13) §17.3.4, [Meyers14](#Meyers14) §7

 #### Destructor